 - Chair: Acts as the main point of public contact with the network, leads the coordination of its operations, and prepares the agenda for and facilitates the discussions of Executive Committee and Steering Committee meetings.
 Currently this position is held by Dmitry Epstein, his term ends in 2020.

 - Vice-Chair: Assists the Chair and performs the Chair’s functions in her/his absence.
-Currently this position is vacant.
+Currently this position is held by Alison Gillwald, her term ends in 2021.

 - Secretary: Keeps minutes of Executive Committee and Steering Committee meetings and prepares summaries for the general membership.
 With the support of the Executive Committee, coordinates and tallies the results of GigaNet elections.
 Currently this position is held by Ioana Stupariu, her term ends in 2020.

 - Treasurer: Manages funds and other resources received by the GigaNet.
-Currently this position is held by Bunyamin Atici, his term ends in 2019.
+Currently this position is held by Yik Chan, her term ends in 2021.

 GigaNet has four standing committees: (1) Membership; (2) Program; (3) Communication; and (4) Outreach and Partnerships.
 The chair of each committee serves on the Steering Committee.